 6. Sea levels could rise another 1.3 meters (4.3 feet) in the next 80 years.

 This map shows areas that would flood (marked in red) due to 1-meter sea-level rise.
-(Photo: NASA)
+(Image: NASA)

-In another study published Feb.
-2016, scientists report that global sea levels will likely rise 0.5 to 1.3 meters (1.6 to 4.3 feet) by the end of this century if greenhouse gas emissions aren't rapidly reduced.
+In its September 2019 report, the IPCC raised its upper projection for sea levels at the end of this century, warning the ocean could rise by 1.1 meters (3.6 feet) before 2100.
+Some projections go even higher — a 2016 study, for example, suggested global sea levels will likely rise 0.5 to 1.3 meters (1.6 to 4.3 feet) by the end of this century if greenhouse gas emissions aren't rapidly reduced.
 Even if the 2015 Paris Agreement does spur ambitious climate policy, sea levels are still projected to rise 20 to 60 cm (7.8 to 23.6 inches) by 2100.
 Taken with the longer-term effects from melting ice sheets in Greenland and Antarctica, that means any strategy to endure sea-level rise must involve adaptation plans as well as efforts to slow the trend.

 7. Up to 216 million people currently live on land that will be below sea level or regular flood levels by 2100.